 \subsection{Event Representations}

-Event cameras produce a sparse representation of the scene framed.
-Therefore, before being processed, they are often converted into a more convenient intermediate representation.
-Several representations have been proposed over recent years, ranging from bio-inspired ones~\cite{events-cohen2016thesis, events-cannici2019asynchronous}, to more practical representations tailored to the subsequent processing network.
+Since event cameras produce sparse encodings of the scene, these are often converted into more convenient intermediate representations before processing.
+Several representations have been proposed, ranging from bio-inspired ones~\cite{events-cohen2016thesis, events-cannici2019asynchronous}, to representations tailored for the subsequent processing network.
 Frame-like representations are by far the most widespread since they can be used together with standard computer vision algorithms and off-the-shelf convolutional neural networks (CNNs) for various tasks.
-This representation summarizes events into a 3D volume built from features computed by accumulating events for each pixel.
-The event contribution is usually determined using fixed and hand-crafted kernels~\cite{events-lagorce2016hots, events-sironi2018hats, events-zhu2019unsupervised, events-cannici2019asynchronous, events-innocenti2020temporal}, and time is often discretized into bins to extract multiple representations and retain temporal resolution.
+A 3D volume is built by computing pixel-features resulting from accumulating events in their pixel locations.
+The event contribution is either computed with hand-crafted kernels~\cite{events-lagorce2016hots, events-sironi2018hats, events-zhu2019unsupervised, events-cannici2019asynchronous, events-innocenti2020temporal}, or through end-to-end trainable layers \cite{events-gehrig2019end, events-cannici2020differentiable, events-deng2020amae} able to adjust by extracting optimal features based on the task at hand.
+Finally, time is often discretized into bins to extract multiple representations and retain temporal resolution.

-As the choice of the event representation to use is often task-dependent and may affect the subsequent processing, end-to-end, trainable representations have recently been proposed \cite{events-gehrig2019end, events-cannici2020differentiable, events-deng2020amae} in which hand-crafted kernels are replaced with neural layers which, unlike hand-crafted representations, can automatically adjust and adapt to extract optimal features based on the task at hand.